 Neighbourhoods to Explore

 One of the best ways to explore the city is by picking a neighbourhood and digging in.
-Whether you’re looking for the busy downtown core with the powerful buildings of the Financial District and major gathering places like Nathan Phillips Square and Yonge Dundas Square, or the more bohemian vibe of Kensington Market, check “Go Local” for tips on photo opps, the smartest shops and restaurant stops.
+Whether you’re looking for the busy downtown core with the powerful buildings of the Financial District and major gathering places like Nathan Phillips Square and Yonge Dundas Square, or the more bohemian vibe of Kensington Market, check “Neighbourhood Watch” for tips on photo opps, the smartest shops and restaurant stops.

 View the full Toronto Magazine online or request a free copy on our Maps & Guides page.